DarisaLLC/capio/README.md

   pod install --verbose
 ```
 ### Current Status:
-  31-12-18
+  20-01-09
-  - restored app's working state
+  - a cripling update from swift3 to swift5 is done and app's working state is restored
-  - any contribution is welcomed :)
+  - new version 2.0.0 is published

 ### Current Features List:
   - manually change at any given point following settings: